SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Study 2 Experimental System and Equipment

-We developed an application with six pre-loaded reading materials as the experimental system.
-These materials were selected to be isomorphic in language (Chinese), structure, and difficulty level (high school reading comprehension level), with each passage containing approximately 550 characters.
-The text format was kept simple, with no additional visual elements—only plain text was retained.
-The reading materials were pre-loaded into the application, and each passage appeared once during the experiment.

-The application allowed participants to adjust text parameters at any time during reading.
-The adjustment process was straightforward, enabling one-handed operation: double-tapping anywhere on the screen brought up an adjustment menu for font size, weight, line spacing, and letter spacing.
-The application also used smartphone sensors to collect environmental data (light intensity, three-axis acceleration, and reading distance).
+We developed an application with six preloaded reading materials in Chinese, ensuring isomorphic language, structure, and difficulty (high school level).
+Each 550-character passage was presented in plain text with no additional visual elements.
+Passages were preloaded, each appearing once during the experiment.
+The application allowed real-time text adjustments via a one-handed interface: double-tapping opened a menu for font size, weight, line spacing, and letter spacing.
+Smartphone sensors recorded light intensity, three-axis acceleration, and reading distance.
 After participants completed their adjustments, they could upload the text parameter data and environmental data by tapping any other area on the screen.
 To avoid the impact of screen size and resolution differences, we used two HUAWEI P40 smartphones as the experimental devices, each with a 6.1-inch screen and a resolution of 2340×1080 pixels.